 - Under the Data Protection Act 1998, you are entitled to access your clinical records or any other personal information held about you.

-- Further information can be obtained from the Choices website – www.nhs.uk
+- Further information can be obtained from the NHS website – www.nhs.uk

 The NHS belongs to us all

 The NHS is there for us from the moment we are born.
 It takes care of us and our family members when we need it most.